 DP13720 Family and Government Insurance: Wage, Earnings, and Income Risks in the Netherlands and the U.S.

-We document new facts on the distributions of male wages, male earnings, and household earnings and income (before and after taxes) in the Netherlands and the United States.
-We find that, in both countries, wages display rich dynamics, including substantial asymmetries and nonlinearities by age and previous earnings levels.
-Individual-level male wage and earnings risk is relatively high for younger and older people, and for those in the lower and upper parts of the income distribution.
-In the Netherlands, the behavior of hours and family labor supply have noticeable effects on earnings persistence and on the skewness and kurtosis of wage changes, but government transfers are a major source of insurance.
-Instead, the role of family insurance is much larger in the U.S. and also affects the standard deviation of wage changes, in addition to its skewness and kurtosis, and wage persistence.
-Family and government insurance reduce, but do not eliminate these non-linearities in household disposable income by age and previous earnings in both countries.
+We document new facts on the dynamics of male wages and earnings, household earnings, and before- and after-tax income in the Netherlands and the United States.
+We find that, in both countries, earnings display rich dynamics, including substantial asymmetries and nonlinearities by age and previous earnings levels.
+Most of these dynamics, particularly in the Netherlands, are related to fluctuations in hours worked rather than in wages.
+Individual-level male wage and earnings risk is relatively high at the beginning and end of one’s working life, and for those in the lower and upper parts of the income distribution.
+In the Netherlands, government transfers are a major source of insurance.
+They have notable effects on the standard deviation, skewness and kurtosis of income changes.
+In the U.S. the role of family insurance is much larger than in the Netherlands.
+Family and government insurance reduce, but do not eliminate non-linearities in household disposable income by age and previous earnings in both countries.